Logic will get you from A to B, imagination will take you everywhere.Albert Einstein

 Making Sense of Ulysses

 For starters, we learn every single bit of what Bloom thinks.
 What his mind picks up: The tables, men devouring food, knives.
 Where his seemingly random thoughts go: Chatter, knife analogies, attempts at humour.
 Stream of consciousness gives us an exclusive insight into Bloom’s character, state of mind and even level of education.
-For example, he seems restless, at times sarcastic, cynical.
+For example, he seems restless, at times sarcastic and cynical.
 This way we learn about him beyond his persona and beyond what he would say in politeness if he was asked about the scene in the restaurant.

 In short, we’re kind of engaged in a form of thought forensics that can drive a plot forward in the end.
 Just not in a way we might be used to.
 And while not everyone can achieve literary fame with their raw thoughts, we can find ways to utilise our own messy thoughts by applying similar principles.